vikingeducation/prep_basics/test-yourself-answers.md

 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*

+Another way is to make friends with a coder who knows more than you do, and can help when you get stuck.
+*Contributed by [Joel Rose]

 #### Where are the closest developer communities to you?

 Montana Programmers is a great statewide organization that also has a lot of smaller meetups available from meetup.com.
 There is a weekly Ruby lunch in Missoula, Montana and several general programmer meetups and drinkups in the region.